-The company is placed in Australia and their boards enjoy a great credit and have got great reviews.
+The company is placed in Australia and its boards enjoy great credit.
+They have great reviews.
 The first thing you will notice is the big wheels and the unusual suspension system.
 These eboards are made for all-terrain or off-road adventures as well.
 They are named after the famous race Baja 100 and Baja 500.
 This off-road race has developed into a sort of a mix between Mad Max and the Dakar Rally but placed on the Baja peninsula.
 The Baja California Peninsula is a peninsula in Northwestern Mexico.
 It separates the Pacific Ocean from the Gulf of California.
 The conditions there are truly unusual and every vehicle which wants to finish this race and adventure has to be built to last.
 The Bajaboard electric skateboard took the off road buggies which win these races as role models for their boards.

-It also has a special suspension system with shock absorbers which gives their boards the trademark look.
+It has a special suspension system with shock absorbers which gives their boards their trademark look.
 The remote controller is the most advanced and best-designed controller I’ve ever seen.
-You can customize every setting you can think of and it also has vibration warning.
-The controller will warn you when you’re low on battery or you’re going too fast, using vibration.
-The board has as accessories option integrated headlights and taillights.
+You can customize every setting you can think of and it also has a vibration warning.
+The controller will warn you when you’re low on battery or you’re going too fast using vibration.
+The board has, as accessories, integrated headlights and taillights.
 One drawback of bajaboard is that they are heavy!
 So heavy that it is not designed to be pushed by foot, hence if your battery is empty you have to carry it.
 The BajaBoard has been made water resistant, so you can certainly ride on wet surfaces.
 However, it is not waterproof, so we recommend not riding into deep puddles or heavy rain.
 Basically, don’t let water wash over your board.
 If you buy a G4, you can upgrade it to a G4X at a later date.
 This is a good way to go if you don’t have all the money upfront to get top of the line.
-When upgrading, the company either send you a kit to upgrade yourself or you can send the board back to them.
+When upgrading, the company will either send you a kit to upgrade yourself or you can send the board back to them.
 You will likely use the BajaBoard in much rougher and dirtier environments than your average e-skateboard.
 Remember that the production volume is not very high hens manufacturing and shipping will take quite some time.